What Is Consumer Psychology?

 Source: *U.S. Bureau of Labor Statistics

 Some consumer psychologists work in the academic realm as professors and researchers, while others hold positions as advertisers, marketing researchers or consultants for private businesses and government agencies.
 The amount of education you'd need varies, depending on your career goals.
 Research and teaching positions at universities usually require that the candidate hold a Ph.D., although you could find work as a research assistant if you held a master's degree.
-You also might find entry-level positions in advertising, marketing, sales or management if you held either a bachelor's or master's degree.
+You also might find entry-level positions in advertising, marketing, sales or management if you hold either a bachelor's or master's degree.
 If you're looking for a position or want to see the types of positions consumer psychologists apply for, you might visit the Society for Consumer Psychology's website.

-Schools offer bachelor's, master's and doctoral degrees in several areas related to consumer psychology, including general psychology, organizational psychology, consumer and community studies, and consumer behavior.
+Schools offer bachelor's, masters and doctoral degrees in several areas related to consumer psychology, including general psychology, organizational psychology, consumer and community studies, and consumer behavior.
 Many of these programs offer specializations or concentrations in consumer psychology.

 Potential consumer psychologists take courses relating to consumer behavior and the factors that influence it, including culture, diversity, peers, individual psychology and more.
 Many programs also feature courses on marketing and advertising topics.
 If you entered one of these programs, you'd probably take courses on scientific research methods and their applications as well.
 These courses ensure you'll use the information you learn about consumer psychology in a practical manner, whether you will be creating solutions to consumer problems or meeting a company's marketing goals.